vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 </p>

 - Step 2, press on the button `Exchange authorization code for tokens'
-- Then, you retrieve an Access Token and a the golden Refresh Token !
+- Then, you retrieve an Access Token and the golden Refresh Token !

 ```
   HTTP/1.1 200 OK